JamieHeather/autoDCR/README.md

 * `-dz / --dont_gzip`: toggle off automatic gzip compression of produced results.
 * `-jv / --jump_values`: toggle on outputting the V/J 'jump' values (positions of the outermost V/J tag matches).
 Defaults to on when using the `-ad` option.
 * `-ad / --allele_discovery`: toggle on a mode that permits rudimentary downstream novel V/J allele inference (see below).

+#### Note on non-productive rearrangements

+TCRs are deemed to be 'non-productive' if they contain stop codons, don't have in-frame variable and constant domains, and/or lack certain conserved motifs.
+While these rearrangements might be deemed less interesting, they are useful for some applications, and so `autoDCR` will still try to determine their CDR3 junction.
+Ordinarily `autoDCR` determines correct frames and conserved motifs using both the V and J genes, but in cases where there are detected stop codons it will only do in reference to the conserved J region FGXG motif.
+If it finds one, it will then just look for the nearest upstream V region C residue.
+In these circumstances it will report two comma-separated full inferred translations: one assuming the V gene is in-frame, the other assuming the J gene is.

 #### Novel allele inference with `inferTCR`